Bfzanchetta/DLARM/jetsontx2/README.md

 # Utils for NVIDIA Jetson TX2 #

-This folder contains some scripts that might help begginners on Jetson TX2.
+This folder contains a collection of scripts that might help developers and users of NVIDIA Jetson TX2 to hasten their boards configuration periods.

 ## pyTorch Insallation ##
 This script was adapted from a collective of internet forums.